-Task 1b.
-Resident Fish.
-Resident fish data compilation will be similar to that for anadromous, though data development is not near as complete.
-The focus will be on species and life stage distribution.
+Task 1a.
+Anadromous Fish.
+This task focuses on the compilation of annual data related species and life stage distribution.
 New initiatives for FY 99 include initiating work on population delineation and abundance data.

 Task 1c.
 Wildlife.
 Activities will focus on the development of an Internet-based product that will display summary information about each FWP wildlife mitigation property.
 Properties will be located on hot-linked maps.
 GIS parcel maps and photographs will be included as will a brief summary report.
 A Program-wide database will be included.
 StreamNet will also seek to incorporate available data on distribution of sensitive aquatic species.
 This is a new task for FY 99.